Dunkl translations, Dunkl-type $BMO$ space and Riesz transforms for Dunkl transform on $L^\infty$: Introduction

+Assume the uniform $L^1$-boundedness of the Dunkl translations (see \cite{DH1}).
+Then by Riesz-T\"orin interpolation and skew-symmetry of Dunkl translations, the uniform $L^p$-boundedness ($1\leq p\leq\infty$) can be get immediately, that is, for any root system $R$ and multiplicity function $k\geq0$ and for any $f\in L^p(m_k)$,

+where $C$ is a constant independent of $y$.
+It has been known that this assumption holds for radial functions and one-dimensional case, and hence for $G=Z_2^N$ case.
+Here we call this assumption as the uniform boundedness assumption of Dunkl translations.
+There have been many results based on this long open assumption and it would be an excellent work if one could prove this assumption.
+In \cite{Go}, the authors proved the uniform boundedness of the spherical average of Dunkl translations, and as applications, they found this uniform boundedness assumption can be avoided in the proof of some related results.
+But it is still inevitable for many other results, such as the $L^p$ boundedness of the Dunkl multiplier operator for $s>\mathbf N/2$ (see \cite[Theorem 8.1]{DH1}), and the Theorem 1.1 in this paper as well.

+In this paper we will define Dunkl--type $BMO$ space and $\mathcal R_jf$, where $\mathcal R_j$ is the Riesz transform for Dunkl transforms, as Dunkl--type $BMO$ functions for all $f\in L^\infty$.
+Then under the uniform boundedness assumption of Dunkl translations, we will prove the boundedness of the Riesz transforms from $L^\infty$ to Dunkl--type $BMO$ space.
+This will also mean a half part of duality of the Hardy space $H_\triangle^1$ and Dunkl--type $BMO$ space.

+\begin{thm} Under the uniform boundedness assumption of Dunkl translations, the Riesz transform for Dunkl transforms are bounded operators from $L^\infty$ to the Dunkl--type $BMO$ space. \end{thm}

+The part ii of the following theorem shows that the support of $\tau_{-x}f$ obtained in \cite[Theorem 1.7]{DH1} (part i of the following Theorem) is precise when the multiplicity function $k>0$.
+The preciseness has been proved for characteristic functions by Gallardo and Rejeb \cite{Ga} and we extend the result to any nonnegative radial functions on $L^2(m_k)$ in this paper. \begin {thm} If $f\in L^2(m_k)$ and $suppf\subseteq B(0,r)$, then for any $x\in\mathbb{R}^N$\\ i).(See \cite[Theorem 1.7]{DH1})\; ii).\;If the multiplicity function $k>0$ and let $f$ be a nonnegative radial function on $L^2(m_k)$, $suppf=B(0,r)$, then

+\end {thm} The part i of this theorem also means that the Dunkl translation of a function on $L^2(m_k)$ with a compact support is compactly supported.
+This will be used in the proof of Theorem 1.1.
+However, different from classical analysis, $suppf\subseteq\bigcup_{g\in G}B(gx,r)$, $x\in\mathbb{R}^N$, can not usually imply $supp\tau_xf\subseteq B(0,r)$ as will be shown in Section 2.
+This led to the differences between the proof of the boundedness of Riesz transforms from $L^\infty$ to the $BMO$ space in Dunkl setting and that in classical case.

 This paper is organized as follows.
 In Section 2 we present some definitions and fundamental results from Dunkl's analysis.
-In Section 3, we study Dunkl translations and Dunkl convolution, and give more information about the support of Dunkl translations based on the results of \cite{DH1}.
-The Section 4 is devoted to studying Riesz transforms for Dunkl transform on $L^\infty$.
-In Section 5, the Dunkl-type $BMO$ space will be defined and we will prove the boundedness of the Riesz transforms from $L^\infty$ to Dunkl-type $BMO$ space.
+In Section 3, we will prove Theorem 1.1. ii) and give more information about the support of Dunkl translations on compactly supported functions based on the results of \cite{DH1}.
+Section 4 is devoted to Riesz transforms for Dunkl transform.
+In Section 5, the Dunkl--type $BMO$ space and Riesz transforms for Dunkl transform on $L^\infty$ will be defined and we will prove the boundedness of the Riesz transforms from $L^\infty$ to Dunkl--type $BMO$ space.
+We first prove for compactly supported functions and then for all functions on $L^\infty$ using a Lemma we will give in the section.